Louis Souchaud

-Louis Souchaud (born 10 September 1995) is a French footballer who most recently played as a goalkeeper for French side US Quevilly-Rouen.
+Louis Souchaud (born 10 September 1995) is a French footballer who most recently played as a goalkeeper.

 Career

 Souchaud is a youth exponent from LB Châteauroux.
 He made his Ligue 2 debut on 27 February 2015 against Nîmes Olympique in a 2–1 home win.

 After not featuring in the 2017–18 Ligue 2 season, Souchaud left Châteauroux and signed for US Quevilly-Rouen in Championnat National.
 He went on to play for the club for two seasons, but at the end of the 2019–20 season, his contract was not renewed.